joechiu/clock/README.md

 ## Test and Run (Windows)
 1. copy the codes to your local directory
 2. change diretory to your local directory
-3. under the directory type: python setup.py build
+3. under the directory type:
+   python setup.py build
 4. when the compile command fired, cx_Freeze will follow the schema in setup.py to build an executable file inside build/exe.win-amd64-3.6
-5. run the compiled file clock.exe (in this example) to see the clock widget
+5. run the compiled file clock.exe inside the exe directory to see the clock widget

-6. this package is available to be packed as a installer by Inno setup
+Note: this package is available to be packed as a installer if you are interested.

 ## Snapshots